hashicorp/vault/website/source/docs/configuration/storage/postgresql.html.md

   which to write Vault data.
 This table must already exist (Vault will not attempt to create it).

+- `max_idle_connections` `(int)` - Default not set.
+Sets the maximum number of connections in the idle connection pool.
+See
+  [golang docs on SetMaxIdleConns][golang_SetMaxIdleConns] for more information.
+  Requires 1.2 or later.

 - `max_parallel` `(string: "128")` – Specifies the maximum number of concurrent
   requests to PostgreSQL.